Hayak3/hyprland-wiki/pages/Crashes and Bugs/_index.md

 Clone hyprland: `git clone --recursive https://github.com/hyprwm/Hyprland`

-cd to it: `cd Hyprland`

 `make asan`

-This will compile everything and launch Hyprland.

 Reproduce your crash.
 Hyprland will exit back to the tty.

-You can now launch your regular Hyprland session.

 Now, in either `cwd`, `~` or `./build`, search for file(s) named `asan.log.XXXXX` where XXXXX is a number.